Offerings | Anthropology/Sociology

 groups to which they claim membership (based on region, gender, age, social

 class).
-Topics include: the ethnography of communication, language and
+Topics include: the ethnography of communication, language and power,

-and field work among regional speakers of English as well as local non-English-speaking
+field work among regional speakers of English as well as local non-English-speaking

 populations are conducted as research projects.
 Prerequisite: junior standing

 or permission of the instructor.
 (Formerly offered as ANT 25/45.)